OpenFn/docs/docs/jobs/job-writing-guide.md

 The `each` function will take an array and, for each item, invoke a callback with a scoped state.
 This means it takes your state object and sets the item under iteration to `state.data`.
-In order words, `state.data` inside the callback is _scoped_ to each item in the array.
+In other words, `state.data` inside the callback is _scoped_ to each item in the array.

 ```js